alexdelgado/realogy-tech-assessment/README.md

-# Todolist
+# Realogy Tech Assessment

+A simple "To-Do List" application built with [Angular (v5.2.10)](https://angular.io/docs), [Bootstrap (v4.1)](https://getbootstrap.com/docs/4.1/getting-started/introduction/), and [Async local storage for Angular (v0.7.1)](https://www.npmjs.com/package/@ngx-pwa/local-storage).

+The requirements were to build a simple "To-Do List" application using Angular.
+I chose Bootstrap mainly for the responsive grid and basic styling.
+I utilized the local storage library to handle the differences in browsers and APIs.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.
+**Note:** This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

 ## Development server